Access to Documents and Transcripts Practice Note (GPN-ACCS)

 means a request for access to documents in the proceeding, being either a Party Request (ie. made by a party or a representative of a party to the proceeding) or a Non-Party Request (ie. made by any member of the public, or someone on behalf of the person who is not a party to the proceeding).

-means the documents in a proceeding not mentioned in r 2.32(2) of the Federal Court Rules, and may include, for example: certain affidavits, exhibits, unsworn statements of evidence, subpoena material and confidential material.
-Subject to exceptions, parties may inspect these documents however, non-parties require leave of the Court.
+means the documents in a proceeding not mentioned in r 2.32(2) of the Federal Court Rules, and may include, for example: certain affidavits, exhibits, unsworn statements of evidence, subpoenaed material and confidential material.

 2. General Approach